 Constraints:

-This approach builds a dp matrix where dp[i][j] represents the number of ways to reach cell (i, j).
-If the current cell contains an obstacle, the value becomes 0 because no path can pass through it.
-Otherwise, the number of paths equals the sum of paths from the top cell dp[i-1][j] and the left cell dp[i][j-1].
-Initialize the first row and first column carefully because obstacles block all cells after them.
-This solution mirrors the grid structure, making it easy to reason about transitions in dynamic programming problems.
+This approach builds a 2D DP table where dp[i][j] stores the number of ways to reach cell (i, j).
+If the current cell is not an obstacle, the number of paths equals the sum of paths from the top cell dp[i-1][j] and the left cell dp[i][j-1].
+If the cell contains an obstacle, its value becomes 0 because no path can pass through it.
+You iterate row by row through the matrix, updating the DP table using previously computed values.
+This approach clearly models the recurrence relation and is the easiest way to reason about the state transitions.

 Approach 2: Space Optimized Dynamic Programming (O(m*n) time, O(n) space)